danvuk567/SP500-Stock-Analysis/Python-Equity-Performance-Analysis/readme.md

         # Return the processed DataFrame
         return df_tmp2

 We'll also want to plot **Candlestick Charts** of pricing data and to do that, you'll need to have the **plotly** package installed.
-We'll use the plotly.io module for handling the output which we will set to render to the web browser by default.
+We'll use the plotly.io module for handling the output which we will set to render to the Jupyter notebook by default.
 For more on Candlestick Charts, refer to this link: [Candlestick Chart Definition and Basics Explained](https://www.investopedia.com/terms/c/candlestick.asp).
 Let's define a function called *plot_pricing_candlestick* which takes a daily pricing dataframe, Ticker name and period type as input parameters.

      import plotly as pltly
      import plotly.io as pio
-     pio.renderers.default='browser'
+     pio.renderers.default='notebook_connected'

      def plot_pricing_candlestick(df_tmp, ticker, period):